swirlai/swirl-search/docs/User-Guide.md

 The `url` field is configured per SearchProvider.
 Any key/value pairs that never change for that SearchProvider should be put there.

-The `query_string` is provided by Swirl as described in the [Developer Guide](Developer-Guide.md#workflow)
+The `query_string` is provided by SWIRL as described in the [Developer Guide](Developer-Guide.md#workflow)

 ### HTTP Request Headers

 The optional `http_request_headers` field is available to all SearchProviders for passing custom HTTP Request Header values to the source alongside the user's query.
-For example, the GitHub SearchProviders included in Swirl's distribution use this feature to return a more accurate result snippet from GitHub that is then mapped to Swirl's `body` field:
+For example, the GitHub SearchProviders included in SWIRL's distribution use this feature to return a more accurate result snippet from GitHub that is then mapped to SWIRL's `body` field:

 ``` json
 "http_request_headers": {